NexWan/euroscrapper/readme.md

 - Generate e CSV file.

 ## How to install
-At the moment this scrapper just works with any Unix OS, Windows is not yet supported.
+~~At the moment this scrapper just works with any Unix OS, Windows is not yet supported. ~~ Apparently it works with windows (?)
+I'm not sure yet since I've only tested it on windows 11 and it worked fine.
 In order to install you need to do
 ```sh
 git clone https://github.com/NexWan/euroscrapper